desolaterobot/thoth/README.md

 ### ThothCrypt is a simple graphical program to encrypt entire folders just by using a single passcode, made in Python.
 Fernet encryption from the cryptography package is used for symmetric encryption and Tkinter is used to handle the GUI.

+### This project is currently in active development, and I am still seeking out bugs.
+ThothCrypt is a dangerous tool if mishandled.
+I am not resposible for any loss of data, and hence I am reminding the reader to practice safe file management.
+Do not forget important passcodes and know your folder locations!

 ### 1. [Getting Started](#getting-started)
 ### 2. [Caveats](#caveats)
 ### 3. [Extra Features](#extra-features)